Sabbir256/react-redux/README.md

     Dispatch-->Store;
 ```

 What redux does is, it maintains a single source of truth for your application.
 The states are kept at a store, and you can not modify states directly.
 You have to dispatch an action to change any state.
 And reducers are the way to do so.
+Data is taken from state and shown in the UI.
+And any event that changes a state is handeld through event handlers.
+Event handlers dispatches an action to the reducer that is kept into the store.
+And the reducer processes the action and updates the state.
 Now, you are confused.
 What is a store, action and reducers?
 You should be.
 Because redux is all about these 3 things.
 I will try to describe it in simple terms.

 ## Describe Redux to a 5 year old
 The key points to remember about redux are: